wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 See https://www.consul.io/docs/intro/vs

 > "[23:07] "Consul Connect is probably the most mature simply because of Consul.
 Consul is a decade of polished technology, battle-tested in each production environment.
-It's a safe choice in terms of stability and features." -- <a target="_blank" href="https://www.youtube.com/watch?v=TAlpaC_NSUw&t=23m7s">The Best Service Mesh: Linkerd vs Kuma vs Istio vs Consul Connect comparison + Cilium and OSM on top</a>
+It's a safe choice in terms of stability and features." -- <a target="_blank" href="https://www.youtube.com/watch?v=TAlpaC_NSUw&t=23m7s">The Best Service Mesh: Linkerd vs Kuma vs Istio vs <a href="#ConsulConnect">Consul Connect</a> comparison + Cilium and OSM on top</a>

 Service Discovery: Hystrix, Apache, Eureka, SkyDNS